freelawproject/doctor/README.md

 Keep in mind that this curl will write the file to the current directory.

-#### Endpoint: /convert/images/pdf/
+### Endpoint: /convert/images/pdf/

 Given a list of urls for images, this endpoint will convert them to a pdf.
+This can be used to convert multiple images to a multi-page PDF.
+We use this to convert financial disclosure images to simple PDFs.

     curl 'http://localhost:5050/convert/images/pdf/?sorted_urls=%5B%22https%3A%2F%2Fcom-courtlistener-storage.s3-us-west-2.amazonaws.com%2Ffinancial-disclosures%2F2011%2FA-E%2FArmstrong-SB%2520J3.%252009.%2520CAN_R_11%2FArmstrong-SB%2520J3.%252009.%2520CAN_R_11_Page_1.tiff%22%2C+%22https%3A%2F%2Fcom-courtlistener-storage.s3-us-west-2.amazonaws.com%2Ffinancial-disclosures%2F2011%2FA-E%2FArmstrong-SB%2520J3.%252009.%2520CAN_R_11%2FArmstrong-SB%2520J3.%252009.%2520CAN_R_11_Page_2.tiff%22%5D' \
         -X POST \